 - 1. Verify the following pre-requisites: - a.
-The AM and IDM instances are connected to the same user data store.

-For more information, see Reconciliation and AM in the ForgeRock Identity Management 6.5 Samples Guide.
+The AM and IDM instances are connected to the same user data store. - For more information, see the Platform Setup Guide. - b.

-b.
 The AM instance has a copy of the signing and encryption keys from the IDM installation in its default keystore.

-Follow the instructions in "Copying Key Aliases" in the Setup and Maintenance Guide to copy the following key aliases to the AM default keystore:
+Follow the instructions in "Copying Key Aliases" in the Security Guide to copy the following key aliases to the AM default keystore: